 What are they?

-Grain-line – is exactly the opposite to DOGS.
-This line shows the direction the fabric is least stretchy or not stretching at all.
-The grain-line is perpendicular to DOGS.
-Usually it corresponds to the fabric length and/or the direction the fabric was woven, but not necessarily.
+Grainline – is precisely the opposite of DOGS.
+This line shows the direction in the fabric is least stretchy or not stretching at all.
+The grainline is perpendicular to DOGS.
+Usually, it corresponds to the fabric length and/or the direction the fabric was woven, but not necessarily.

 Why do we need to know about them?

-How to identify DOGS ans grain-line on knit / jersey fabric
+How to identify DOGS and grain-line on knit / jersey fabric

 I think, knit fabric is the easiest one.
 Knit fabric is made of loops.
-The direction the lops flow, is the grain-line.
+The direction of the flow of the loops is the grain line.
 The other one is DOGS.
-Here are two examples on rather big loops:
+Here are two examples of rather big loops:

-Knit fabric is the one used for T-shirts, a lot of underwear, tops.
-Of course, on those fabrics the loops are tiny, but don’t worry, you’ll manage to distinguish them
+Knit fabric is used for T-shirts, a lot of underwear, and tops.
+Of course, the loops are tiny on those fabrics but don’t worry, you’ll manage to distinguish them.

-How to identify DOGS ans grain-line on other types of fabric
+How to identify DOGS and grain-line on other types of fabric

 - you by a piece that is already cut – a coupon;

-Now, there are a few cases to determine DOGS an grain-line.
-The main step is to stretch the fabric on its length and then, on its width.
+Now, there are a few cases to determine DOGS and grain-line.
+The primary step is to stretch the fabric on its length and then, on its width.

-- case 1: if the fabric stretches on one direction – that direction is DOGS, and the other one is grain-line;
+- case 1: if the fabric stretches in one direction – that direction is DOGS, and the other one is grain-line;

-- case 2: if the fabric stretches on both directions – the direction that stretches most is DOGS, and the other one (perpendicular to DOGS) is grain-line;
+- case 2: if the fabric stretches in both directions – the direction that stretches most is DOGS, and the other one (perpendicular to DOGS) is grain-line;

 - case 3: the fabric doesn’t stretch in any direction – the best rule here is: to take as grain-line the length of the fabric.
 We do not use DOGS here, since there is nothing stretchy!

-But I’ve had fabrics with patterns (like stripes or other repetitive patterns) that are not aligned with grain-line as we want the garment grain-line to be.
-Only for this type of fabric – the one that does not stretch neither on length of the fabric, nor the width of the fabric – we can choose the grain-line as we want our pattern to lay.
+But I’ve had fabrics with patterns (like stripes or other repetitive patterns) that are not aligned with grainline as we want the garment grainline to be.
+Only for this type of fabric – the one that stretches neither on the length of the fabric nor the width of the fabric – we can choose the grainline as we want our pattern to lay.

 DOGS and Grainline on my patterns

-On my patterns one of these lines will always be present.
-DOGS line will always be in blue color, and grain-line in gray color.
+In my patterns, one of these lines will always be present.
+DOGS line will always be in blue color and grain-line in gray color.
 The line width will vary.
-Also, the line will have a label attached, with “DOGS” or “Grainline”, in case you print the pattern in black-and-white
+Also, the line will have a label attached, with “DOGS” or “Grainline”, in case you print the pattern in black-and-white.